-The best way to learn the Alexander Technique is to have individual consultations with one of our qualified Alexander Technique teachers.
+The best way to learn from the Alexander Technique is to have individual consultations.

-Jane and Paul are experts in posture and movement.
-They can help you to understand your habits and guide you in using your body as it was designed.
+Jane is an expert in posture and movement.
+She can help you to understand your habits and guide you in using your body as it was designed.
 As a result you will experience less pain and better performance in your everyday life.

 In the first lesson, your teacher ask you about your concerns and objectives.
 They will make notes, which will be kept private.